 Web-centric hosting was another popular business model over the past decade and still offers an excellent solution for smaller shared hosting providers in the future.
 The web-centric model focuses on a single hosting market with the ability to put 100% of your time and support behind it.
 One of the most popular web-centric models is in the content management system (CMS) world, with companies focusing on managed hosting for WordPress, Joomla, or Drupal.

 Agencies make up the largest customer base for the CMS hosting model.
 Web-centric hosts concentrate on adding value via CMS support, backups, security, themes, tools kits, and more.
 For example, here at cPanel we offer a complete suite of add-ons to add value and revenue to your business.
+WP Toolkit for cPanel is an excellent example of a WordPress-centric tool set.
 In the past decade, WordPress has more Google searches than one of the largest hosting providers, as shown below.

 For your web-centric hosting businesses to be successful, you must recognize that roles are changing and in change lies opportunity.